-Note that while this study is not concerned with SplitNN in particular, it is still applicable and we include it in our benchmarks.

-In a related but inapplicable setting, targeting federated learning, Zhu et al. \citep{zhu_deep_2019} shows that an honest-but-curious server could recover an input by trying to find a value such that the resulting gradient values match those shared by the data holders.
+In a related but inapplicable setting, targeting federated learning, \citep{zhu_deep_2019} shows that an honest-but-curious server could recover an input by trying to find a value such that the resulting gradient values match those shared by the data holders.
 This implies that even when the forward and backward passes are performed on the client side, sharing the gradient values can leak information.